The Moon is Upside Down

 ✧˖°.⊹⋆˙⟡₊⊹

-I remember first stepping out of the airport on a dark 5am morning in mid June.
-23 hours of flying and seemingly everything was the complete opposite, day was night, summer was winter, and the waxing gibbous was waning?
+I remember first stepping out of the airport on a dark 5am morning in mid-June.
+23 hours of flying and now everything was the complete opposite, day was night, summer was winter, and the waxing gibbous was waning?
 Talk about feeling like an alien.
 The moon is very important to me.
 For a long time, she was all I had.

 My life I left behind in the United States was hardly a life at all.
 My early childhood was characterized by violence, being hurt at home and hurting my peers in turn.
 I was sent to the police at 6 years old for sociopathy, and walked out with an “autism” diagnosis instead.
-I mellowed out as I aged into a teen, preferring total isolation over the brutal cyclone of my f*mily life and the murky waters of socializing.
-My f*mily knew I was a sick child, yet, they were too beholden to their image of a perfect suburban American family to listen.
+My f*mily knew I was a sick child, yet they were too beholden to their image of a perfect suburban American family to listen.
 Instead of supporting me, they stuffed me in the attic, only retrieving me to pose for plastic dinners and idyllic holiday photos.
-Refusing to teach me basic life skills so I would remain helplessly dependent.
+They refused to teach me basic life skills so I would remain dependent.
+I gradually relented as I matured, preferring total isolation over the brutal cyclone of my f*mily life and the murky waters of socializing.

-During this affair was when she came to greet me.
+During this affair, she came to greet me.
 The moon.
 Her radiance gave me the strength to carry on.
-Her gentle glow drew me to finally step outside, to take walks around the neighborhood in the middle of the night, if only for a brief change of scenery.
+Her gentle glow drew me to finally venture outside, to take walks around the neighborhood in the middle of the night, if only for a brief change of scenery.
 A quick breath of air.
 A small taste of freedom.

-In the slow agonizing process of coming to terms with all the trauma and grief, under the moon’s motherly guidance, I discovered I was transgender.
+In the slow agonizing process of coming to terms with the trauma and grief, under the moon’s motherly guidance, I discovered I was transgender.
 She offered her embrace when nobody else would.
 We both knew this was the last straw.
 Truly there was nothing left for me here.
-Soon after I desperately pleaded to all the people I knew on the internet, please get me out of here.
-One of my longest friends said she had space for me, could provide for me for a little while, and could teach me the life skills I was sheltered from.
+Soon after, I desperately pleaded to all the people I knew on the internet: please get me out of here.
+One of my longest friends said she had space for me, could provide for me for a little while, and could teach me the life skills I yearned for.
 The promise, the hope, and the moon granted me the willpower to overcome my crippling anxiety.
-I went to get the medical clearance, I went to the bank to open a new account without my f*mily on it.
+I went to get medical clearance, I went to the bank to open an account without my f*mily on it.
 And on that fateful, sunny, stifling June morning, I walked out of my house for the last time without a word to anyone.

 Back to ramblings